ome/www.openmicroscopy.org/_posts/2014-10-16-file-formats.md

 A file format is a mechanism for storing data on digital media.
-It's a defined way to read and write the pixel data and image metadata produced by a specific imaging system onto a hard disc or other storage medium.
-With so many different imaging modalities in use in the life and biomedical sciences, the number of file formats has proliferated so that, in practice, every time a new type or a new implementation of an imaging modality is developed, a new file format is developed to support this new system's image metadata.
+It's a defined way to read and write the pixel data and image metadata produced by a specific imaging system onto a hard disk or other storage medium.
+With so many different imaging modalities in use in the life and biomedical sciences, the number of file formats has proliferated so that, in practice, every time a new type or a new implementation of an imaging modality is developed, a new file format is introduced to support this new system's image metadata.
 The result is that there are approximately as many file formats as imaging systems available.
 Most are private, in the sense that they are not openly documented and supported, so in OME, we refer to these as *proprietary file formats* (PFFs).